ryancooper/course-info/README.md

         $ git merge upstream/master
    ```

-3. If you've followed the instructions in each homework, you should have no
+3. If you've followed the instructions in each lab, you should have no
    merge conflicts and everything should be peachy.

-## Submitting Your Homework
+## Submitting Your Labs

-The submission of your homework should be done by the date and time the homework
+The submission of your lab should be done by the date and time the lab
 is due.

-The criteria for your homework being submitted on time is that your code must be
+The criteria for your lab being submitted on time is that your code must be
 **pushed** by the date and time.
 This means that if one of the TAs or the
 instructor were to open up GitHub, they would be able to see your solutions on
 the GitHub web page.